Group Counseling & Support

 Student Autism Community Meetings

 This group offers a space for students with Autism to connect, get support, and discuss their OSU experience.
-Hosted and facilitaed by DAS.
+Hosted and facilitated by DAS.

 -